Fast and easy access to counselling services! No appointment or referral needed for a one-time counselling session.

 How do we help our clients?

-We offer a walk-in individual single-session therapy with a psychotherapist.
+We offer walk-in single-session therapy with a psychotherapist.

 Note: This walk-in clinic does not provide medication reviews or counselling with a psychiatrist.